coderefinery/handsonscicomp/source/for-teachers.rst

     and IDEs, C20 Shell Scripting, and all D-level modules}.
 Quickly browsing and going back when you need more details is fine.

+If you emphasize credits (and are in Finland):

+    You can earn credits from this as well.
+One credit comes from the basics (A), related scientific tools (B), and Linux basics part (C).
+One credit comes come from high-performance computing (D) and intermediate programming strategies (E).
+If you are a student at Aalto University, the course code is CS-E400401, can be directly added to study plans, and you can begin working at any time.
+If you are in Finland but not at Aalto, you may enroll and gain credits through the :doc:`FITech program <fitech-info>`.

 What content should be added here?